Essential Guide to Ecommerce Email Marketing that You Should Know

 9. Improve your email templates with compelling copy

-They should all reinforce your message and help drive more sales for your online store.
+Then, focus on the pre-header, header, and call-to-action buttons.
+These elements should all support your message and encourage more sales for your online store.

 magic-spoon-compelling-copy-email